dartwork-repo/dartwork-mpl/docs/gallery/05_time_series/plot_autocorrelation.rst

 Autocorrelation Analysis
 ========================

-ACF and PACF plots for time series analysis.
+Plot ACF and PACF with significance bounds to quickly judge lag structure.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-88